 The table below presents our aggregate on-balance-sheet and off-balance-sheet trading book securitization exposures (excluding credit correlation positions captured by the Comprehensive risk measure) by underlying exposure type.
-Amounts below reflect securitization exposures, as defined for regulatory capital purposes and are not comparable to securitization measures reported in Note 10.
-Securitization Activities, in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.
+Amounts below reflect securitization exposures, as defined for regulatory capital purposes and are not comparable to securitization measures reported in "Note 11.
+Securitization Activities" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2016 Form 10-K.

-Table 16: Trading Book Securitization Exposures
+Table 17: Trading Book Securitization Exposures

+As of

-\$ in millions As of September 2014
+\$ in millions December 2016

-Residential mortgages \$ 4,463
+Residential mortgages \$ 887

-Commercial mortgages 2,338
+Commercial mortgages 1,213

-Corporates 1,522
+Corporates 1 721

-Asset-backed and other 2,235
+Asset-backed and other 1,051

-Total Securitization Exposures \$ 10,558
+Total Securitization Exposures 2 \$ 3,872

-- 1. Reflects corporate collateralized debt and loan obligations. - 2.
-Includes securities with a fair value of \$8.06 billion.
+- 1. Reflects corporate collateralized debt and loan obligations. - 2 Includes securities with a fair value of \$2.87 billion

 Securitization positions, including resecuritizations, are incorporated into our overall risk management approach for financial instruments.
-For a detailed discussion of our risk management process and practices, see "Risk Management and Risk Factors - Market Risk Management" and "Risk Management and Risk Factors - Credit Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+For a detailed discussion of our risk management process and practices, see "Risk Management - Market Risk Management" and "Risk Management -Credit Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2016 Form 10-K.

 Other Specific Risk Positions.
 The standard specific risk add-on for debt positions ranges from 0.25% to 12%, other than for certain sovereign and supranational positions which have a 0% add-on.
 The add-on for sovereigns, public sector entities and depository institutions is based on the Organization for Economic Co-operation and Development country risk classifications of the sovereign and the remaining contractual maturity of the position.
 The add-on for corporate entities that have issued public financial instruments is based on internal assessments of creditworthiness and the remaining contractual maturity of the position.
 All other types of debt positions are subject to an 8% add-on.
 The standard specific risk add-on for equity positions will generally be 8%, but this could decrease to 2% for well-diversified portfolios of equities, certain indices, and certain futures-related arbitrage strategies.
 The standard specific risk RWAs for debt and equity positions are calculated by multiplying the exposure amount by the appropriate standard specific risk add-on, and then multiplying by 12.5.
 The exposure amount is defined as the carrying value for securities and loans, or the market value of the effective notional of the instrument or indices underlying derivative positions.
 The specific risk capital requirements are capped at the maximum loss that could be incurred on any given transaction.